New Orleans Pharmacy Error Lawyer Offers 9 Tips to Prevent Deadly Drug InteractionsMarch 7th, 2016

 If a previous medical diagnosis revealed an illness or other health complication, then share this information with the prescribing doctor.
 This can prevent possible drug-disease interactions.

 9. Avoid Online Pharmacies

 Online pharmacies may promise affordability and convenience, but they are risky.
 Foreign drugs or unreliable websites can result in receiving expired drugs, incorrect medicines, wrong dosages and more.

-If your health woes are because of a mistake with your prescription medication, then contact the Bowling Law Firm.
+If your health woes are because of a mistake with your prescription medication, then contact the The Bowling Christiansen Law Firm.
 David A. Bowling is a New Orleans pharmacy error lawyer who can represent your interests.
-The Bowling Law Firm is AV-rated under Martindale-Hubbell’s peer review rating system.
+The Bowling Christiansen Law Firm is AV-rated under Martindale-Hubbell’s peer review rating system.
 Call (504) 586-5200 to schedule a consultation.